wcrum/image-shift/README.md

 - [ ] Go lang tests
 - [ ] Helm charts
 - [ ] Should I utilize UPX to further compress binary?
+- [ ] Should imageshift inject secrets that dont exist?